ACK alert management

 Alert Rules

-• Status: Enable or disable a target alert rule set.
+• Status: Enable or disable an alert rule set.

-• Edit notification object: Set the contact group for alert notifications.
+• Edit Contact Group: Set the contact group for alert notifications.

 Alert History

-You can view the 100 most recent alert records sent within the last 24 hours.
+View up to 100 alert records from the last 24 hours.

-• Click a link in the Alert Rule column to go to the corresponding monitoring system and view the detailed rule configuration.
+• Click a link in the Alert Rule column to view rule configurations in the corresponding monitoring system.

 Alert Contacts